 - Forward P/E < 35

 While these are growth stocks because they are growing their sales and earnings, they are generally stable and well-established companies.
-Therefore, consider buying them (on average) when the P/E ratio is below 40 and Forward P/E is below 35.
+Therefore, consider buying them (on average) when the P/E ratio is below 40 and the Forward P/E is below 35.

-GENERALLY, buying these stocks when they have fallen 15% off a recent high is often a good entry point.
+In addition to looking at the stock’s valuation, GENERALLY, buying these stocks when they have fallen 15% off a recent high is often a good entry point.
 That doesn’t mean the stock can’t fall more (some of these stocks have fallen as much as 50% in the last 10 years before recovering), but most declines in these stocks are 15% to 30% before they turn higher again.

 Performance of the Long-Term Hold Stocks

-Things to Be Aware Of
+Things To Be Aware Of

 This scan is backward-looking and can only incorporate forward estimates.
 If a stock no longer meets the criteria then its performance may suffer.
 The criteria are designed to look for companies with attractive qualities which are generally associated with a long-term rising stock price.

-If buying on a decline, it is unknown how far the stock may fall.
-Although, there is always demand for solid companies.
+If buying during a decline, it is unknown how far the stock may fall.
+However, there is always (eventually) demand for solid companies.
 As long as the criteria are met, there is a reasonable expectation that the stock will likely produce a positive return over the next several years if buying on 15% to 30% declines below recent highs.
 This may require some patience at times awaiting an entry.
 Buying as the price is rising may also be acceptable assuming the P/E ratios are not too high.

 There are no certainties when buying individual stocks because anything can happen within an individual company.
 That said, the performance of such companies can be excellent as the chart above shows.